 - Driving faculty and visitors, including candidates, on and off campus.

 - Performing any non-work related activities.
 When in doubt, the office assistant should consult the chair/director or the appropriate dean.

 Equipment and supplies are purchased with departmental funds.
 Purchase orders must be completed, usually by the department secretary, and approved by the department chair/program director.
-See UNCA PPM #14 for more information.
+See UNCA PPM #22 and PPM #140 for more information.

 4.3.6 Research Policies

-Applications can be obtained from and should be returned to the Director of Sponsored Scholarship and Programs.
-The form should be typed and each questions should be answered in specific detail or noted "not applicable".
-All applications require one copy of the application form and one copy of the complete grant proposal or instructor's syllabus (for teaching activities).
-After review and approval (2-3 weeks normally), the Chair of the ACC will send notification of approval to the Principal Investigator or to the student's research advisor.
+All applications require one copy of the application form and one copy of the complete research proposal or, in the case of teaching activities, the instructor's syllabus.
+After review and approval (2-3 weeks normally), the Chair of the ACUC will send notification of approval to the Principal Investigator or to the student's research advisor.

 The UNC Asheville Institutional Review Board (IRB) is charged by the University with reviewing all University activities involving human research subjects, according to the Department of Health and Human Service’s Code of Federal Regulations (CFR) for the Protection of Human Subjects (45 CFR 46), in order to safeguard the welfare and rights of research participants, including research related to class assignments.
 The UNC Asheville policy on human subjects applies to all faculty, student, and staff research involving human subjects, regardless of funding source.
 The UNC Asheville IRB reviews behavioral research protocols; investigators wishing to conduct invasive biomedical research activities should seek approval from an external IRB certified for such review.